Quick Integration of Live Chatroom

 });

-getChatroomHistoryMessages returns the fetched historical message array and syncTime in the success callback.
-If the fetch order is RC_Timestamp_Desc, syncTime is the timestamp of the earliest message in the fetch result (i.e., the smallest timestamp).
-If the fetch order is RC_Timestamp_Asc, syncTime is the timestamp of the latest message in the fetch result (i.e., the largest timestamp).
-If the fetch order remains unchanged, the syncTime value returned in the current fetch can be passed as recordTime in the next fetch to facilitate continuous fetching.
+`getChatroomHistoryMessages` returns an array of historical messages and `syncTime` in the success callback.
+If the fetch order is `RC_Timestamp_Desc`, `syncTime` represents the timestamp of the earliest message in the results (i.e., the smallest timestamp).
+If the fetch order is `RC_Timestamp_Asc`, it represents the timestamp of the latest message (i.e., the largest timestamp).
+With the same fetch order, the returned `syncTime` can be used as the `recordTime` for the next fetch, facilitating continuous retrieval.

-If an app administrator or a regular user wants to delete a message from all chatroom members' chat history, the message recall feature can be used.
-Once a message is successfully recalled, the original message content is deleted from all users' local and server-side historical message records.
+If an App administrator or regular user wishes to delete a message from all chatroom members' chat histories, they can use the message recall feature.
+Upon successful recall, the original message content will be deleted from all users' local and server-side historical records.

 Message message = Message.obtain("123", ConversationType.GROUP, "12345");